 CHD is the single leading cause of death in the United States, and accounted for 1 of every 6 deaths in 2009.
 Approximately 1.2 million people in the United States suffer a new or recurrent heart attack each year, and nearly half (47%) die before they receive emergency services.

-- Different Types of Headache You Need To Know
+- Top 10 Walking Benefits You Need To Know

-- Classical Massage Techniques – All You Need To Know
+- 7 Ideal Exercises During Pregnancy You Need To Know

 In addition to heart attacks and sudden cardiac death, CHD can result in other poor health outcomes, such as high blood pressure, high (bad) cholesterol, stroke, and angina pectoris (chest pain or discomfort due to reduced blood supply to the heart).
 When individuals have other diseases, such as diabetes, they have an increased risk of dying from CHD.